-None of the NEOs or directors of the Company have been retained or employed by an external management company which has entered into an understanding, arrangement or agreement with the Company to provide executive management services to the Company, directly or indirectly.
+Keith Bodnarchuk and Darren Morgans have agreements with the Company through external management companies, see "Employment, Consulting and Management Agreements" below.
+Except for Keith Bodnarchuk and Darren Morgans, none of the NEOs or directors of the Company have been retained or employed by an external management company which has entered into an understanding, arrangement or agreement with the Company to provide executive management services to the Company, directly or indirectly.

-Stock Option Plans and other incentive plans
+Stock Option Plans and Other Incentive Plans

-The Company has in effect a 10% rolling stock option plan (the "Stock Option Plan") approved by the shareholders of the Company at its annual general meeting held on January 18, 2022.
+The Company has in effect a 10% rolling stock option plan (the "Stock Option Plan") approved by the directors on October 9, 2023.
+The Stock Option Plan was approved by shareholders at the Company's Annual General Special Meeting held on June 12, 2024 and by the TSX Venture Exchange on June 24, 2024.
 The following information is intended as a brief description of the Stock Option Plan and is qualified in its entirety by the full text of the Stock Option Plan, which will be available for review at the Meeting.